Stacked payment cards with a boarding pass, globe flight path, and travel suitcase, resembling lounge access and frequent international travel

 Travel Card Comparison: Crypto vs Traditional

-The table reveals the core trade-off: CRO Obsidian and Icy White are the only crypto cards combining cashback, lounge access, and 0% FX in one product, but they require CRO staking.
+The core trade-off is simple: CRO Obsidian and Icy White combine cashback, lounge access, and 0% FX in one product, but they require CRO staking.
 Wirex Elite adds Priority Pass lounge access for $360/year.
 Avici Signature adds Visa Signature travel perks (travel insurance, purchase protection) for just $30/year but is not available in Europe.
-If you want lounge access without staking, pair a high-cashback card (Bitget at 8%, COCA at 8%) with a standalone Priority Pass membership ($99-$469/year depending on tier).
-The crypto card's FX savings typically cover the Priority Pass cost and then some.

 The Amex Platinum is the benchmark for travel cards.
 Here is exactly what you gain and lose by switching to crypto: